dell/iDRAC-Redfish-Scripting/README.md

 *	Minimum iDRAC 7/8 FW 2.40.40.40, iDRAC9 FW 3.00.00.00, iDRAC10 FW 1.10.17.00
 *	Python 3.x
 *	PowerShell 5.0 or later

-## Support

-Please note this code is provided as-is and currently not supported by Dell.

 ## Report problems or provide feedback